 It is believed that the water is very special and that it has miraculous healing powers.
-It is said that many sick people have been cured by touching the water.
-Every day, sick people visit this place in the hope that the water will cure them.
+It is said that many poorly people have been cured by touching the water.
+Every day, pilgrims arrive with the hope that the water will cure them.

 The young girl who discovered the spring was canonised in 1933 and is now called Sainte Bernadette de Lourdes.

-34. Jeanne d'Arc (Joan of Arc) is a national heroine of France.
+34. Jeanne d'Arc (Joan of Arc) is a national hero of France.
 She was born in Domrémy, Northern France, in 1412.
 During this period, the English had invaded Northern France.

 Joan said that God, saints and angels spoke to her in visions and told her to lead the French soldiers in their battle against the English.
 She visited the future French King, Charles VII, and he believed her.

 Joan dressed as a soldier and led the French army into battle over a period of two years.